Return Unused Medicine to Prevent Drug Abuse

 negative side effects of a prescription, and what to do if you notice those

 Talk to your family.
 Always discuss prescription drugs and over-the-counter medications when talking about the dangers of substance abuse with your child.
 Prescription drug abuse is a widespread problem, and studies have shown many teens believe prescription drugs are safer to use than illegal drugs.
-For more tips on how to discuss prescription drug abuse with your child from the Substance Abuse and Mental Health Services Administration, go here.
+Get more tips on how to discuss prescription drug abuse with your child from the Substance Abuse and Mental Health Services Administration.

 How do I prevent NAS?